 ESS responder resources has manuals, guidance and forms, including:

 - Branding Guide

 - Reception centre manual

 - Group lodging operational guidelines

-It is the discretion of the local emergency program to determine if online or paper registration is available.
-Online uses the Evacuee Registration & Assistance (ERA) tool creating a self-registration option.
-Paper includes in-person registration.
-Either option, requires a trained ESS responder will connect in with an evacuee to complete registrations, needs assessments and provide emergency supports on a case-by-case basis.
+It is the discretion of the local emergency program to determine if online or paper registration is available at the time of the emergency event.
+Online used the Evacuee Registration & Assistance (ERA) tool with a self-registration option.
+Paper includes in-person registration with paper forms.
+Both options require a trained ESS responder to connect with an evacuee to complete registration and provide emergency supports on a case-by-case basis.

 The ERA tool can be used by evacuees to self-register for support services, by responders to register evacuees and by suppliers to submit invoices.

 Watch a video for more info on how the ERA tool works.

 All responders using ERA must complete the required training before access is provided.
 There are four different access levels which can be assigned by local emergency program leadership.